Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Method

 \paragraph{Contrastive Loss} We leverage contrastive learning to enhance the representations.
 And it would not be possible without our parallel data XSGD, which unlocks the possibility of learning stronger cross-lingual representations via alignment objective formulated via contrastive loss.
 Figure~\ref{fig:framework} illustrates the process.
 In a mini-batch of translation pairs, for $\langle \x, \y\rangle$, the positive sample for masked $x$ is the masked translation $y$.
 The negative samples are all the other translations $\hat{y}$ in the same mini-batch.

 We first draw a batch of translation pairs.
 For each translation pair, we dynamically masked each sequence.
 The contrastive loss is

-where $\tau$ is the temperature term, $N$ is the mini batch size, $\y'$ is from mini batch. $h_x$ and $h_y$ are the CLS token representations of masked sequence x and y respectively, $\mathrm{sim}$ is the similarity function. cosine similarity is used in our experiments.
+where $H$ is the translation representations of the batch, $\tau$ is the temperature term, $N$ is the mini batch size, $\y'$ is from mini batch. $h_x$ and $h_y$ are the CLS token representations of masked sequence x and y respectively, $\textit{sim}$ is the similarity function.
+Cosine similarity is used in our experiments.
 We set $\tau=0.05$ in our experiments.

-\paragraph{Overall} The learning objective is the weighted sum of $\mathrm{L}_{\mathrm{mlm}}$ and $\mathrm{L}_{\mathrm{contra}}$.
-In our experiment, we simply sum them up.
-Only aligned prompts are updated during learning, and the backbone model and LM head predictor parameters are frozen.